 Do you want a bachelor’s degree, but need to complete your general education requirements first?
 Here’s your chance to earn the credits you need at your own pace, on your schedule, using knowledge you already have.

-Offered for the first time in the UW Flexible Option format, the Associate of Arts and Science (AAS) degree is the foundation for more than 200 college majors.
+The Associate of Arts and Science (AAS) degree is the foundation for more than 200 college majors.
 All University of Wisconsin four-year institutions, including UW-Madison, consider this AAS degree to satisfy the university-wide general education breadth requirements.
 An associate degree also signals to employers that you have the advanced skills in communication and critical thinking necessary to succeed in today’s workplaces.

 Students Who Need to Complete General Education Requirements

 For students with transferable college credit who would like to earn their bachelor’s degrees (whether through a UW Flexible Option program or any other University of Wisconsin program), the competency sets offered by this flexible Associate of Arts and Science degree can be used to fulfill the general education requirements of the degree.

 Who Should Apply

 The UW Flexible Option is especially designed for self-motivated nontraditional students who want their previous schooling, work skills, and priorknowledge to apply toward degrees or certificates.
 The competency-based and self-paced format of the UW Flexible Option fits the schedules of students who must balance work and family responsibilities with educational goals.
 Because most UW Flexible Option competencies and assessments are delivered online, students have the opportunity to learn when and where they choose.

 This self-paced program is ideally suited for: